-I spent a lot of time reading about magic after our trip in Nagrand.
+I spent a lot of time reading about magic after our trip through that field.

 Iliera spent a lot of time fighting.

-She created a stable at the garrison, teaching the Alliance forces how to find and trap animals.
-She directed troops through the valley, and led them on glorious campaigns against the holdouts of the Iron Horde.
+She created a stable at the garrison, teaching our forces how to find and trap animals.
+She directed troops through the valley, and led them on glorious campaigns against the holdouts of the Yunai.

 I tried to learn how to freeze water with my mind.